Raptus/raptus.torii/README.txt

 The simplest way to install torii is to use raptus.recipe.torii with a buildout for your project.
 This will add the required information in the zope.conf and build a startup script.
 The recipe provides two buildout-variables.
 The first is named ${torii:additonal-conf}
-with it hold the additional information for the zope.conf.
-This way you're self responsible how the zope.conf are created.
+and holds the additional information for the zope.conf.
+This way you're self responsible how the zope.conf is created.
 The second variable ${torii:eggs} is a list with all required eggs to add in the python-path.

 Options
 -------
 socket-path
-    where the unix-domain-socket are located threaded
+    where the unix-domain-socket is located threaded
-    If True torii created each connection a new thread therefore other ports aren't stopped.
+    If true, torii creates for each connection a new thread, which means other ports aren't stopped.
     Default is False
 extends
     additional-packages for extending torii. e.g. raptus.troii.plone